-- 2. In the Operations list, highlight Agent Groups. - 3.
+- 1. From the Controller window, select Commands > Dictionary. - CMS Supervisor displays the Dictionary window. - 2.
+In the Operations list, highlight Agent Groups. - 3.
 In the ACD field, enter the ACD or ACD Group on which the agent group exists. - 4.
-Click OK.

-- 5. In the Agent group name field, enter the name of the new agent group. - 6.
-To add the agent group to the Dictionary, select Actions > Add. - To add the Login IDs for this agent group, select Actions > Get contents.
-CMS Supervisor displays the Agent Groups-Get Contents window. - 8.
+Click OK. - CMS Supervisor displays the Dictionary Agent Groups window. - 5.
+In the Agent group name field, enter the name of the new agent group. - 6.
+To add the agent group to the Dictionary, select Actions > Add. - 7.
+To add the Login IDs for this agent group, select Actions > Get contents. - CMS Supervisor displays the Agent Groups-Get Contents window. - 8.
 Enter the Login IDs for the new group. - 9.
 To add the Login IDs to the Dictionary for this agent group, select Actions > Add.

-Copying an agent group using the PC Client Procedure
+Copying an agent group using the PC Client

-- 2. In the Operations list, highlight Agent Groups. - 3.
+- 1. From the Controller window, select Commands > Dictionary. - CMS Supervisor displays the Dictionary window. - In the Operations list, highlight Agent Groups. - 3.
 In the ACD field, enter the ACD or ACD Group on which the agent group exists. - 4.
 Click OK.

-- 5. In the Agent group name field, enter the name of the new agent group. - 6.
-From the Actions menu, select Copy Group.

-- 7. In the Copy from field, enter the name of the agent group that you want to copy. - 8.
+- CMS Supervisor displays the Dictionary Agent Groups window. - In the Agent group name field, enter the name of the new agent group. - 6.
+From the Actions menu, select Copy Group. - CMS Supervisor displays the Dictionary Agent Groups window. - 7.
+In the Copy from field, enter the name of the agent group that you want to copy. - 8.
 From the Actions menu, select Copy Group.